Shocking Changes in China

 Mobike is a leading provider of shared bikes.
 Each of their bike, colored in orange, has a barcode printed on the handlebar as well as the rear fender.
 I can rent any bike by scanning its barcode with the Mobike app downloaded into my smartphone.

 I obtained a Mobike trial account via WeChat Pay.
 It allows five rides per week, where each ride is limited to two hours.
 The rides do cost money, but they have been fairly cheap due to the many promotions they were running.
-I completed XX rides and I only spent ¥5.
+I completed 8 rides and I only spent ¥5.

 Mobikes are widely available.
 Most of the time, I was able to locate a bike within a quarter mile.
 However, I had mixed experience in unlocking the bikes.
 Renting a bike requires an active Internet connection on my phone.
-It takes about half one minute where the connection is good; when the cellular signal becomes spotty, I would have to scan the barcode many times in order to unlock a bike, and that is very frustrating.
+It takes about half a minute where the connection is good; when the cellular signal becomes spotty, I would have to scan the barcode many times in order to unlock a bike, and that is very frustrating.
 The bikes are also of poor design and maintenance: the saddle is way too low and cannot be adjusted, which severely affects my top speed and causes sore quads quickly; half of the bikes I rented have broken bells/handlebar/brakes/etc.

 Amazon Fresh offers a grocery delivery service in major US cities.
 They do not consider Tucson as a major city, so I never experienced this service.